jjcchh/markdown-cv/index.md

 ## Service and Outreach

 `2015`
-__Student presenter__, Concord Field Station Workshop, Bedford, MA.
+__Student presenter__, Concord Field Station Workshop, Bedford, MA
-A two day workshop on fieldwork and integrative approaches to research for primary and secondary school teachers.
+- A two day workshop on fieldwork and integrative approaches to research for primary and secondary school teachers.
 Presented research on insect landing.

 `2012-2013`
-__Volunteer__, Project Angkor, Cambodia.
+__Volunteer__, Project Angkor, Cambodia
-Conducted refraction and visual acuity tests, prescribed reading glasses, and observed surgeries for an ongoing humanitarian mission providing free healthcare, education, and training to the people of Cambodia.
+- Conducted refraction and visual acuity tests, prescribed reading glasses, and observed surgeries for an ongoing humanitarian mission providing free healthcare, education, and training to the people of Cambodia.

 ### Specialized in